dmo575/social_website/README.md

 |DAO                        |DAOException     |
 |Database                   |SQLException     |

 In the case of Auth.
 Technically we once bubble up the AuthenticationException and once handle it ourselves, but in that handling case is just because we want to get the exception.
-It is treated more like a return value than an exception, omit that for the table.
+It is treated more like a return value than an exception, so we omit that case in the table.

 **SessionInterceptor**:
 |**Layer**                  |Ex               |Ex                      |